cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/installation.md

 ** Railgun will produce 5xx messages when the rg-listener service is unable to reach the origin web server. ** Checking that the route between the Railgun server and the web server is clear is essential before contacting support.
 The easiest way of checking that us just by performing a curl command from the Railgun server to the origin web server.
 If Railgun and the web server are both run on the same physical server, check that it allows loopback HTTP connections on ports 80 and 443 in its firewall settings.
 Please ensure the correct port is open and contact support if errors persist.

 ## Going live
-It is recommended that you consult the [Testing Railgun](https://www.cloudflare.com/docs/railgun/installation.html#testing-railgun) section before enabling it for all visitors to your site.
+It is recommended that you consult the [Testing Railgun](/user-guide/installation#testing-railgun) section before enabling it for all visitors to your site.

 When you wish to go live, Enterprise and Business users should select the desired Railgun for your domain on the [Cloudflare Settings](https://www.cloudflare.com/a/account/my-account) page from the drop-down and then toggle the switch to ‘On’.
-Optimized Partners should use the [conn_set](https://www.cloudflare.com/docs/railgun/api/partner_api.html#get--api-v2-railgun-conn_set) with `mode` set to `0` or [conn_setmode_enabled](https://www.cloudflare.com/docs/railgun/api/partner_api.html#get--api-v2-railgun-conn_setmode_enabled) method to enable Railgun.
-Railgun may take up to 5 minutes to fully activate, after which you should see the `CF-Railgun` HTTP header present in responses from all your active Cloudflare DNS records.
+Optimized Partners should use the [`GET /api/v2/railgun/conn_set`](/user-guide/optimized-partner-api/conections-enabling-disabling) with `mode` set to `0` or [`GET /api/v2/railgun/conn_setmode_enabled`](/user-guide/optimized-partner-api/conections-enabling-disabling) method to enable Railgun.
+Railgun may take up to five minutes to fully activate, after which you should see the `CF-Railgun` HTTP header present in responses from all your active Cloudflare DNS records.

 ## Potential problems
-If you notice consistent 523, 524 or other error responses, please check the [System Status Map](https://www.cloudflarestatus.com/?_ga=2.108020421.674840793.1620634005-1882714921.1619188488&_gac=1.82911588.1620742771.CjwKCAjw1uiEBhBzEiwAO9B_HXZVk6C4_NVLoFV1vtge5xtN5ShaTLWVvsKvXHcbj91p095p5djjVhoCe9cQAvD_BwE) and [contact support](https://support.cloudflare.com/) as needed.
+If you notice consistent 523, 524 or other error responses, please check the [System Status Map](https://www.cloudflarestatus.com/) and [contact support](https://support.cloudflare.com/) as needed.
 Railgun will fall-back to direct HTTP requests if our endpoints can’t contact your Railgun daemon, but consistent error responses may indicate a system or origin server problem.
-When contacting support, please provide a screenshot of http://www.yourdomain.com/cdn-cgi/trace if you are able, or a [traceroute](https://support.cloudflare.com/hc/en-us/articles/200169336-How-do-I-run-a-traceroute-) to your domain so we know which datacenter your requests are hitting.
+When contacting support, please provide a screenshot of ```http://www.yourdomain.com/cdn-cgi/trace``` if you are able, or a [traceroute](https://support.cloudflare.com/hc/en-us/articles/200169336-How-do-I-run-a-traceroute-) to your domain so we know which datacenter your requests are hitting.
 You can then [pause](https://support.cloudflare.com/hc/en-us/articles/200169176-How-do-I-temporarily-deactivate-Cloudflare-) Cloudflare via the website to disable the service and resume normal website traffic.

 Railgun does not perform DNS queries when it receives a request for maximum efficiency and to prevent tampering.
 This means that the daemon is unaware of NAT routing or firewalls.
 NAT does not allow for addressing a public interface from within the associated LAN and Railgun requests will timeout and produce 502 errors. ** This can be corrected by setting up a static IP mapping. ** You can set that either through the hosts file for your system (usually at the path /etc/hosts) or through the `railgun-nat.conf` file in the same directory as the `railgun.conf` file.
 Please contact support if you require assistance with the NAT configuration file.